floragunncom/search-guard-docs/_content/_docs_kibana/kibana_authentication_saml.md

 order: 800
 layout: docs
 edition: enterprise
-description: How to configure Kibana for SAML Single Sign On authentication.
+description: How to configure Kibana for SAML Single Sign On authentication and IdP integrations.
 resources:
   - "https://search-guard.com/kibana-elasticsearch-saml/|Using SAML for Kibana Single Sign-On (blogpost)"